informalsystems/quint/tutorials/README.md

 If you like interactive language tutorials, we have recorded a few using [CodeTour][].
 If you do not have [CodeTour][] installed, install it.

-To install the TNT VSCode plugin, change to the root directory of this project, and run:
+To install the Quint VSCode plugin, change to the root directory of this project, and run:

 ```sh
 make vscode